ManimalaC/sda-testing-1/README.md

 The Sieve algorithm has one major weakness: it cannot handle large primes as it is dependent on an array the size of the prime being checked.
-There are several optimizations that can be implemented to combat this problem, but we will simply decide that the largest prime we can handle is smaller than `2^29` (~0.5 billion).
-This should be a safe number on most operating systems and JVM implementations.
+There are several optimizations that can be implemented to combat this problem, but we will simply set a hard limit of `2^26` (`2^30` should be safe on most systems and JVMs, but the unit tests would then run for a few seconds more than is optimal).
 Implement the following three tests:

-* `isPrimeTrueWhenPassed2Pow29Minus1`: Should assert that `isPrime` returns true when passed `2^29-1`.
+* `isPrimeFalseWhenPassed2Pow26`: Should assert that `isPrime` returns `false` when passed `2^26` (because it is not a prime).
    This is a _positive boundary_ test.
-* `isPrimeThrowsWhenPassed2Pow29`: Should assert that an
+* `isPrimeThrowsWhenPassed2Pow26Plus1`: Should assert that an
-  `IllegalArgumentException` is thrown when the value `2^29` is passed to `isPrime`.
+  `IllegalArgumentException` is thrown when the value `2^26+1` is passed to `isPrime`.
 This is a _negative boundary_ test.
-* `isPrimeThrowsWhenPassedLargeValues`: Should assert that `isPrime` throws an `IllegalArgumentException` when passed values larger than `2^29`.
-Just throw a few values in there that are significantly larger than `2^29` (but keep below `2^31-1`, the max value for an `int`!).
+* `isPrimeThrowsWhenPassed2Pow28`: Should assert that `isPrime` throws an `IllegalArgumentException` when passed values `2^28`.
+This is just to see that nothing goes wrong after the boundary.
 This is a _negative_ test.

+> **Assistant's note:** To calculate the maximum value, as well as the test
+> values, you may use `Math.pow` and cast the result to `int`.
+It is
+> appropriate to have the maximum allowed value as a `private static final`
+> field instead of recalculating it on each method call.

 #### Exercise S.4
 `isPrime` is doing a lot right now and is starting to get fairly bloated, so it